 Hovering your cursor over the subject of a result displays a preview of that ticket, allowing you to glean more information about the ticket without having to open it.
 In the preview window, snippets of comments or fields containing your search term(s) are displayed, with the search term(s) highlighted, so you can determine whether the ticket is relevant to your search before opening it.

 - Hover your cursor over the subject of a result to display a preview of that ticket.

 You can make ticket updates to many tickets at the same time.
 For example, if you want to assign yourself to a number a tickets, you just select them in the search results and set yourself as the assignee.
 You can also delete, merge, or mark as spam the selected tickets.

 To update multiple tickets

 - Update the ticket information as needed.
-See Bulk updating, deleting, and merging tickets for more information on bulk updating.
+See Managing tickets in bulk for more information.